Europe is a vast continent that has zillions of gorgeous places to visit.

-This is especially perfect if you’re looking to get as complete a European experience as possible, though its gotta be said, even if you can’t complete it all in one go (most of us don’t get like 2 – 3 months months off work just like that), you can pick and choose different start and stop points depending on how much time (and money) you have.
+This is especially perfect if you’re looking to get as complete a European experience as possible, though its gotta be said, even if you can’t complete it all in one go, you can pick and choose a different start and stop points depending on how much time (and money) you have.

 *Swipe left to right on the map, below*